-Perhaps you have seen the adds, where the maker claims this scientifically named system contains a breakthrough combination of ultrasonic waves and multiple frequencies that result in a micro jet action that creates a cleaning effect on the hulls surface below the waterline
+You may have seen adds where the ultrasonic maker claims this scientifically named system contains a breakthrough combination of ultrasonic waves and multiple frequencies.
+Some also argue that the waves result in a micro jet action creating a cleaning effect on the hulls surface below the waterline.

 The challenge of avoiding marine fouling is complex.
 Ultrasonic treatment is a well proven technique for antifouling and cleaning, for certain industrial applications.
 However, in our experience with box coolers and sea chests, ultrasonic systems have not been sufficiently efficient, at least when installed singularly with no support from other active systems.
 In other words, conventional MGPS/ICAF is our recommended system for marine growth prevention.
 At least until further testing has taken place.
 MGPS/ICAF also contributes significantly to corrosion protection.

 We encourage ship owners to take part in testing projects in a quest to optimising ultrasonic systems for future application.
 Let us know if you would like us to provide ultrasonic systems with the intention of testing, tuning and achieving the desired antifouling effect on one of your vessels.